Skip to main content

 Entity Tables

-Joist expects entity tables (i.e. authors, books) to have a single primary key column, id, that is either:
+Joist requires entity tables (i.e. authors, books) to have a single primary key column, id, that is either:

-1. A id / serial type, that uses a sequence called ${tableName}_id_seq, or
+1. An id, serial, int, or bigint type, that uses a sequence called ${tableName}_id_seq, or

 And that is it; you can: